lostbean/acpex/docs/design.md

 external OS process or I/O device.
 It communicates with the Elixir application asynchronously via messages, which is ideal for this use case.

-The ACP.Transport.Stdio module will be responsible for:
+The ACPex.Transport.Stdio module will be responsible for:

 1. **Spawning and Managing the Port**: It will provide functions to start a port connected to the application's standard I/O streams.